keyper-labs/PalmeraModule/doc/General Overview.md

 2. **Set Guard**:
     - `setGuard() - GuardManager.sol`

 Both actions need to be called by the safe that will be set as the root safe.
-They can be bundled into one transaction using a service like [Safe](https://app.safe.global/).
+They can be bundled into one transaction using a service like [Safe](https://app.safe.global/) and more Details about it! in [Palmera Module Docs](https://docs.palmeradao.xyz/palmera).

 #### Register an Organization